ZeroBsd/sx/README.md

 $~$

-## About
+About
+===

->Unfortunately, the Go standard library does not provide generic types. \
+>Unfortunately, the Go standard library does not provide generic types.\
-I wrote this library to make my life easier - and maybe yours, too 🙂
+So I wrote this library to make my life easier - and maybe yours, too.\
+I hope you like it 🙂

 $~$

-#### Features:
+__Features:__
 * Standard Containers (Array, HashMap, Optional)
 * Iterators (extensible)
 * Result Type (a bit 'rusticious' - similar to std::expected)